danielplohmann/mcrit/README.md

 ## Version History
+ * 2024-01-24 v1.3.0:  BREAKING: Milestone release with indexing improvements for PicHash and MinHash.
+To ensure full backward compatibility, recalculation of all hashes is recommended.
+Check this [migration guide](https://github.com/danielplohmann/mcrit/blob/main/docs/migration-v1.3.0.md).
  * 2024-01-23 v1.2.26: Pinning lief to 0.13.2 in order to ensure that the pinned SMDA remains compatible.
  * 2024-01-09 v1.2.25: Ensure that we can deliver system status regardless of whether there is a `db_state` and `db_timestamp` or not.
  * 2024-01-05 v1.2.24: Now supporting "query" argument in CLI, as well as compact MatchingResults (without function match info) to reduce file footprint.